Beverley McLachlin: Early life and family

 McLachlin was born Beverley Gietz in Pincher Creek, Alberta, the eldest child of Eleanora Marian (née Kruschell) and Ernest Gietz.
 Her parents, who were of German descent, were "fundamentalist Christians" of the Pentecostal Church.
 She received a B.A. and an M.A. in philosophy as well as an LL.B. degree (winning the gold medal as top student, and serving as notes editor of the Alberta Law Review) from the University of Alberta.

 McLachlin has one son, Angus (born 1976), from her first marriage to Roderick McLachlin, who took care of much of Angus's upbringing.
-Roderick McLachlin died of cancer in 1988, a few days after she was appointed chief justice of the B.C.
-Supreme Court.
+Roderick died of cancer in 1988, a few days after she was appointed chief justice of the Supreme Court of British Columbia.

 In 1992, McLachlin married Frank McArdle, a lawyer and the executive director of the Canadian Superior Courts Judges Association.

-Career
+Early legal career

 Lawyer and professor (1969–1981)

 McLachlin was called to the bar of Alberta in 1969 where she worked with the Edmonton firm of Wood, Moir, Hyde & Ross.
 In 1971 she moved to British Columbia and was called to the British Columbia bar, working for the firm Bull Housser Tupper from 1972 until 1975.

 From 1974 to 1981, she was a professor at the University of British Columbia.

 Lower court judge (1981–1989)

 In April 1981, McLachlin was appointed to the County Court of Vancouver.
 Five months later, in September 1981, she was appointed to the Supreme Court of British Columbia.
-In December 1985, McLachlin was appointed to the British Columbia Court of Appeal.
+In December 1985, she was appointed to the British Columbia Court of Appeal.

-In September 1988, McLachlin was appointed Chief Justice of the Supreme Court of British Columbia.
+In September 1988, McLachlin was appointed chief justice of the Supreme Court of British Columbia.